franciscomcm/franciscomcm.github.io/blog/lessons-from-teaching-experiences.md

 ---
-title: Learning to advise, advising to learn.
+title: Learning to advise, advising to learn
 subtitle: 'Practical lessons from my experience as an advisor and Teaching Assistant.'
 excerpt: >-
   Providing value to students should be a primary objective of the advisors and support the planning and execution of their projects.